What Is Morning Anxiety, And How Can Improving Sleep Help?

-Do you often wake up feeling as if you haven’t slept at all or experiencing overtones of anxiety, worry, or stress?
+Do you often wake up in the morning feeling as if you haven’t slept at all or experiencing overtones of anxiety, worry, or stress?
 If so, you may be experiencing morning anxiety.
 Developing good sleep hygiene and getting high-quality sleep can reduce the chances of experiencing morning anxiety.
-Practicing self-care and living a healthy lifestyle can be helpful in promoting restful sleep.
-Therapy and medication may also be beneficial, so you may wish to consult a licensed professional regarding potential treatment options.
+Practicing self-care and living a healthy lifestyle can also be helpful in improving morning anxiety.
+Therapy and medication may also be beneficial, so you may wish to consult a licensed professional regarding potential morning anxiety treatment options.

 What is morning anxiety?

 Though it is not necessarily a separate anxiety disorder or diagnosable condition, the term “morning anxiety” generally refers to waking up feeling worried or stressed before you’ve had a chance to encounter any cause for such emotions.
-This can be troubling because you may be battling anxiety before you’re awake enough to engage your coping mechanisms
+Morning anxiety can be troubling because you may be battling anxious feelings before you’re awake enough to engage your coping mechanisms

 Do you often wake up in the morning feeling anxious?